christopherkang/christopherkang.github.io/books/index.md

 - Did You Ever Have a Family
 - The Kite Runner; A Thousand Splendid Suns; And the Mountains Echoed (Michelle)
 - Citation (Nathan W)
+- Pessoa: A Biography (NYT)

 **For Policy Statements**
 - This Is How They Tell Me the World Ends: The Cyberweapons Arms Race (Jeanna)
 - The Age of Surveillance Capitalism (Jeanna)
 - Weapons of Math Destruction (Jeanna)
 - Coded Bias (Jeanna, https://lin-web.clarkson.edu/~jmatthew/films2021/)

+**Econ Research**
+- The Microsoft Antitrust Cases: Competition Policy for the Twenty-first Century, By Andrew I. Gavil and Harry First (Yuya)